RH3D/E3NG_docs/faq.md

 ---
 # FREQUENTLY ASKED QUESTIONS

-## WHERE DO I START?
-WHERE DO I FIND ALL THE IMPORTANT INFORMATIONS, FILES AND DOCUMENTS?
-The main crossroad for the project is this website, where you will find all the important information and links to build the printer.
-I would recommend reading through the entire website starting with [Ender 3 NG] and [Into the project] and if you want to get even deeper, ask for help and be part of the community, [join the Discord].

-Main STL files ready to print are on hosted on [Printables].

-CAD files are currently available through small donation on [Ko-Fi].
-### IS THERE A BUILD MANUAL/INSTRUCTIONS?
-There is a build manual for the beta version, link is on the [Printables] page as well.

-Build manual for the NG v1.2 is not existent but will be made.

 ### WHERE DO I START?
 WHERE DO I FIND ALL THE IMPORTANT INFORMATIONS, FILES AND DOCUMENTS?
 {: .text-yellow-300 }
 The main crossroad for the project is this website, where you will find all the important information and links to build the printer.